chrisgrieser/nvim-rip-substitute/README.md

 - Search and replace in the current buffer using [ripgrep](https://github.com/BurntSushi/ripgrep).
 - Uses common regex syntax (pcre2) — no more arcane vim regex.
-- Incremental preview of matches and replacements & live-updating display of the number of matches.
+- Incremental preview of matches and replacements.
+- Incrementally updated count of matches.
 - Popup window instead of command line.
 This entails:
 	+ Syntax highlighting of the regex.
 	+ Editing with vim motions.
+	+ Snippets and completions work.
 	+ No more dealing with delimiters.
 - Sensible defaults: searches the entire buffer (`%`), all matches in a line (`/g`), case-sensitive (`/I`).
 - Automatic prefill of the search term: cursorword in normal mode, and the selected text in visual mode.
-- Quality-of-Life features: prefill is automatically escaped, capture groups tokens are automatically added.
+- Quality-of-Life features: prefill-text is automatically escaped, capture groups tokens can be automatically added.
 - History of previous substitutions.
 - Performant: Even in a file with 5000 lines and thousands of matches, still performs blazingly fast.™